Fit AGLedger under the stack you already run

 Carry the trace ID inside the signed envelope

 AGLedger does not ingest your traces, proxy your calls, or replace your observability platform.
-The agent supplies the trace identifier it already has — from OpenTelemetry, Langfuse, Arize, Datadog, Honeycomb, or any of the trace tools listed below — and AGLedger stores it inside the signed record under metadata.traces.
+The agent supplies the trace identifier it already holds - from OpenTelemetry, Langfuse, Arize, Datadog, Honeycomb, or any of the trace tools listed below - and the notary signs a record that stores it under metadata.traces.
+The agent reports with its key; the notary signs what it reported.
+The trace identifier is part of what gets signed.

-The hash of the record's payload — including the trace block — is what gets signed.
+The hash of the record's payload - including the trace block - is what the instance key signs.
 If anyone later disputes which trace was referenced at the moment the work was notarized, the signed chain settles the question.
 The record points at the trace; the trace lives where it has always lived.
+You get a tamper-evident join key across systems without moving any data into AGLedger.

 | Key | System | Format |